-- The system dispenses Material A, monitors fluid flow, and continually dispenses Material B at ratio. - Can proportion at ratios from 0.1:1 to 50.0:1 (depending on material, flow rate, pump size selection, and mix point). - Will display the last 200 jobs, 200 errors, and 200 events with date, time, and description.
+- The Dual Fluid Panel allows the mixing/spraying of two independent mix units. - The system dispenses Material A, monitors fluid flow, and continually dispenses Material B at ratio. - Can proportion at ratios from 0.1:1 to 50.0:1 (depending on material, flow rate, pump size selection, and mix point). - Will display the last 200 jobs, 200 errors, and 200 events with date, time, and description.